11nonali23/RainforestIoT/README.md

  * MQTT

  # Paper
- You can read the paper for this work.
+ You can read the paper for a better view on this project, and to see the Nodered flows implementation.